Jones Beach State Park: Restaurants and concessions

 There are multiple concession stands along the boardwalk in season.
 A few of the larger concessions stay open past the main summer season.
 Beach dining and catering facilities no longer exist at Jones Beach.

 Jones Beach formerly featured The Boardwalk Cafe, a large restaurant with an expansive ocean view, built in 1966 and demolished in 2004 due to damage from erosion.
 It was intended to be replaced with a $40 million, 1,500-seat, 70000 sqft restaurant/catering hall called "Trump on the Ocean", to be operated by then-real estate mogul (and later, President) Donald Trump and catering impresario Steven Carl.
 The project was stalled for several years due to legal battles over permits required for the restaurant's planned basement, and was eventually cancelled in the aftermath of Hurricane Sandy.

 Restaurant, catering, and cafeteria/concession services have been redeveloped and re-opened.

-Gatsby's is a restaurant and catering event venue that opened in June of 2019 and has re-opened post covid.
+Gatsby's is a restaurant and catering event venue that opened in June 2019 and has re-opened post covid.

 The Boardwalk Cafe restaurant opened in 2018, and has also re-opened post covid.

 They also have a boardwalk bar and cafeteria that have opened, and a small gelato stand.